Great Ciders of the World

 2. Eric Bordelet ‘Authentique’ Perry (Normandy, France)

 1. Isastegi Sagardo (Basque, Spain)

 2. Hermit Thrush Brattlebeer (Vermont, USA)

 - Domaine Dupont Cidre Dupont Réserve

 - B. Nektar Meadery Whiskey Barrel Zombie Killer

 - Finnriver Farm & Cidery Lavender Black Currant

 - Domaine de Kervéguen Cuvée Carpe Diem Prestige

 - Sea Cider Wild English

 England is where cider production reached new heights.
-The climate was ideal for growing apples, especially in England’s West Country, which became synonymous with orchards and cider-making.
-Cider affinity peaked in the seventeenth century, sometimes called the Golden Age of Apples, since the rural agrarian economy ensured that most had access to apples.
+The climate was ideal for growing apples, especially in England’s West Country, which became synonymous with orchards and cider making.
+Cider affinity peaked in the seventeenth century, sometimes called the Golden Age of Apples, since the rural agricultural economy ensured most had access to apples.
 The pilgrims brought their apple propagating skills and specimens when they set out for the New World.